zamanianlab/ZamanianLabDocs/docs/pipelines_storage.md

 - UW ResearchDrive (Large Data)

-    Large data (e.g., sequencing and high-content imaging) will be stored on [ResearchDrive](https://it.wisc.edu/services/researchdrive), which provides 5 TB (expandable) of secure backed-up storage.
+    Large data (e.g., sequencing and high-content imaging) will be stored on [ResearchDrive](https://it.wisc.edu/services/researchdrive), which provides 15 TB (expandable) of secure storage with off-site backup.
 Lab members will have access to the lab ResearchDrive using their UW net-id and password.
 Our sequencing data from the BRC is automatically moved into ResearchDrive.
 General instructions on how to connect to and transfer data in and out of ResearchDrive are provided [here](https://kb.wisc.edu/researchdata/internal/page.php?id=93998).
 Data will be transferred from ResearchDrive to the CHTC for pipeline-based processing.
 Outputs will be transferred from the CHTC back to ResearchDrive for long-term storage.
 Subsets of outputs will be transferred into our lab [Box](http://www.box.com) account for post-processing, analysis and plotting.
 Curent ResearchDrive directory structure is shown below:

     ```
     /